 The principal activity of the association during the financial year was to provide student services to the members of the association and the wider RMIT student community.

 Operating results

-After taking into account losses or investments, the total comprehensive income for the association for the financial year was a surplus 66,425 (2022: deficit 180,087).
+After taking into account losses on investments, the total comprehensive income for the association for the financial year was a surplus of \$9,757 (2023: surplus of \$66,425).

 Review of operations